enkidevs/curriculum/mongodb/intro/query-operators/query-collection-4.md

 })
 ```

-This query finds only pokémon whose `type` is `Fire`.
+This query finds only pokémon whose `type` is `"Fire"`.
 This is exactly the same as:
 ```javascript
 db.pokemon.find({
   type: "Fire"